CBIIT/crdc-datahub-monorepo/README.md

 - VERSION : version number
 - DATE : build date
-- IDP : default identification provider, enabled if IDP is not provided from the client side e.g., "google"
+- IDP : default identification provider, enabled if IDP is not provided from the client side e.g., "nih"
 - COOKIE_SECRET : secret used to sign cookies
 - SESSION_TIMEOUT : session timeout in seconds, default is 30 minutes